Frequently Asked Questions

 Repairs to the Anderson Farm Museum’s heritage structures began during the pandemic.
 During these repairs, historical artifacts were discovered buried on site.
 This discovery means work cannot continue until an archaeological assessment of the site is completed, as is required by the Ontario Heritage Act.
 An archaeological firm has undertaken research about the site and is in the process of engaging with local First Nations communities about the site and the assessment.
 Once engagement is complete, the firm will begin an archaeological assessment of the site to determine whether more excavation is required before repairs can resume.

-Rock the Farm, run by the Anderson Farm Museum Heritage Society in July and August, is cancelled for 2022.
+Rock the Farm, run by the Anderson Farm Museum Heritage Society in July and August, is to be decided.

-The Fall Fair, run by the Anderson Farm Museum Heritage Society on the first Saturday in September, is cancelled for 2022.
+The Fall Fair, run by the Anderson Farm Museum Heritage Society on the first Saturday in September, is to be decided.

-The Christmas Tree-Lighting, run by the Anderson Farm Museum Heritage Society in early December, is currently set to run.
+The Christmas Tree-Lighting, run by the Anderson Farm Museum Heritage Society in early December, is to be decided.

 Do you have live animals at the Anderson Farm Museum?